intel-lab-lkp/linux/Documentation/security/keys/core.rst

      A process must have link permission on the key for this function to be successful and write permission on both keyrings.
 Any errors that can occur from KEYCTL_LINK also apply on the destination keyring here.
+     If the key and source keyring are protected, EPERM will be returned.

   *  Unlink a key or keyring from another keyring::